andrewsuadnya/HI-FIVE-Website/README.md

 # HI FIVE Website

 This is the repository for the HI FIVE website project.
-HI FIVE is a group project dedicated to creating a website for Desa Wisata Palaes, providing information about the village, its attractions, and services.
+HI FIVE is a group project dedicated to creating a website for Desa Wisata Palaes.
 Through this project, my group mates and I aimed to apply software engineering principles and practices to produce a functional and easy-to-use website for educational purposes.

 ## Table of Contents